9600dev/mmr/README.md

 After this has completed, it will start a tmux session with two commands:

-* "pycron" (MMR's process spawner and scheduler) which handles the process scheduling, maintenance and uptime of ArcticDB, Redis, X Windows, and Trader Workstation, ready for automatic trading.
+* `pycron` (MMR's process spawner and scheduler) which handles the process scheduling, maintenance and uptime of ArcticDB, Redis, X Windows, and Trader Workstation, ready for automatic trading.
-* "cli" which is command line interface to interact with the trading system (check portfolio, check systems, manually create orders etc).
+* `cli` which is command line interface to interact with the trading system (check portfolio, check systems, manually create orders etc).
 You can manually call this using ```python3 cli.py```.

 ![mmr cli](docs/tmux.png)